-3 bells: Assembly bell.
-Move to roll call lines in the quadrangle.
+3 bells or Clapping Sticks and Didgeridoo music: Assembly bell.
+Move to Roll Call lines in the quadrangle.
 Line up in alphabetical order.

 Evacuation announcement over PA system: follow the evacuation procedure as instructed by your teacher.

 Lockdown announcement over PA system: follow the lockdown procedure as instructed by your teacher.